-Paramedics attending 999 call attacked with bricks and tables
+Arrests after paramedics attending 999 call pelted with bricks

 "What makes this even worse is that all the staff and vehicles we sent were diverted from local people in genuine pain and distress with real illnesses, real injuries and real emergencies by our equally frustrated and appalled control room team."

-Hampshire Police said two teenage girls were arrested after the incident in Stranding Street on suspicion of "assault, cause of wasteful employment of police and use of threatening/abusive/insulting words/behaviour to cause harassment/alarm/distress".
+Hampshire Police said that two teenage girls had since been arrested and released.

+A police spokesman said: “A 13-year-old girl and a 14-year-old girl, both from Eastleigh, were arrested on suspicion of assault, cause of wasteful employment of police and use of threatening/abusive/insulting words/behaviour to cause harassment/alarm/distress."